 Who We Are

-The National Resource Center on Nutrition and Aging is hosted by Meal on Wheels America as part of a cooperative agreement with the Administration on Aging.
+The National Resource Center on Nutrition and Aging (NRCNA) is hosted by Meals on Wheels America as part of a cooperative agreement with the Administration for Community Living.

-Meals on Wheels America is the oldest and largest national organization representing local, community-based Senior Nutrition Programs across the country.
-This national organization and network represents 5,000 community-based senior nutrition programs that serve over one million meals every day to seniors across the country.
-To learn more about Meal on Wheels America, please visit our website at www.mealsonwheelsamerica.org.
+Meals on Wheels America – the oldest and largest national organization representing local, community-based Senior Nutrition Programs across the country.
+This national organization and network representing 5,000 community-based senior nutrition programs that serve over one million meals every day to seniors across the country.
+To learn more about Meals on Wheels America, please visit our website at www.mealsonwheelsamerica.org.

 The U.S. Department of Health and Human Services (HHS) created the Administration for Community Living (ACL) in 2012.
 ACL brings together the efforts and achievements of the Administration on Aging, the Administration on Intellectual and Developmental Disabilities, and the HHS Office on Disability to serve as the Federal agency responsible for increasing access to community supports, while focusing attention and resources on the unique needs of older Americans and people with disabilities across the lifespan.

 Director, Learning and Development

 Manager, Learning and Development